idr4n/image-processing-api/README.md

 ## Scripts needed to test/start/build the application

+Clone this repo and install the app with `npm install`.
+After that, the following scripts are available:

 * Star the application in `development` mode: `npm run dev`.
 This will print additional descriptive comments to the console.
 * Build the application for production: `npm run build`.
 * Star the application in `production` mode: After the application has been built, run `npm run prod`.
 No comments will be printed to the console in production mode.
 * Run Jasmine tests: `npm run test`.
-This will build and run different tests, including endpoint tests.
+This will build the application and run different tests, including endpoint tests.
-* Check for error using `eslint`: Run `npm run lint`.
+* Check for errors using `eslint`: Run `npm run lint`.

 ## Application Description